MithrilMan/MithrilShards/doc/index.md

 Well... let's bullet some facts

 - I like fantasy a lot, [J.R.R.
-Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien) of course has been one of my reads and mithril is a fictional metal in its universe.
+Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien) of course has been one of my reads and mithril is a fictional metal in his universe.
 - The main properties of [mithri](https://en.wikipedia.org/wiki/Mithril#Properties) are: being very strong, light and in its pure form very malleable to work with.
 - I'm a developer that like to curate its software to be extensible and solid.